Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.

-All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
-Only a physician accredited by the U.S. Embassy can perform this exam.
-It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview appointment at the U.S. Embassy.
-Medical examination results from other physicians will not be accepted.
+Everyone applying for an immigrant visa, no matter how old they are, must have a medical exam before they get their visa.
+Only a physician approved by the U.S. Embassy is allowed to do this exam.
+It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa appointment at the U.S. Embassy.
+Medical exam results from other physicians will not be accepted.

 Dr. John C. Fatiaki